 CMB Faculty and Departments

-The CMB is an interdisciplinary program composed of 2 Schools UCI.
+The CMB is an interdisciplinary program composed of 2 Schools, the School of Medicine and School of Biological Sciences at UCI.
 The program faculty have chosen primary and secondary affiliations within the five Focus Areas.

 Research Facilities at UCI